skybrud/sky-accordion/readme.md

 ### Grouping elements

-VueCollapse allows to wrap more elements into a group components `<sky-accordion-group></sky-accordion-group>`, which helps with code organisation and provides some additional functionality.
+SkyAccordion allows to wrap more elements into a group components `<sky-accordion-group></sky-accordion-group>`, which helps with code organisation and provides some additional functionality.

 ``` html
 <sky-accordion-group :only-one-active="true">